bmashrapov/graduate-work/README.md

 - JUnit
 - Mockito

-Инструкция по установке и запуску приложения:
+Instructions for installing and launching the application:
 -
-- Клонируйте проект в среду разработки;
+- Clone the project into the development environment;
-- Внесите данные из application.orogin в application.properties и подставьте данные для datasource.url, datasource.username, datasource.password;
+- Enter data from application.orogin into application.properties and substitute data for datasource.url, datasource.username, datasource.password;
-- Запустите Docker образ (docker run -p 3000:3000 --rm ghcr.io/bizinmitya/front-react-avito:v1.19) или воспользуйтесь Postman;
+- Run the Docker image (docker run -p 3000:3000 --rm ghcr.io/bizinmitya/front-react-avito:v1.19) or use Postman;
-- Запустите класс HomeworkApplication;
+- Run the HomeworkApplication class;
-- Логин и пароль администратора по умолчанию: логин: superadmin@example.com пароль: 123456789
+- Default administrator login and password: login: superadmin@example.com password: 123456789
-- приятных покупок и удачных продаж!
+- happy shopping and successful sales!

-Проект разрабатывали:
+The project was developed by:
 -
-Команда "TEAM"
+Team "TEAM"
-- Бегали - b_mashrapov@mail.ru;
+- Begali - b_mashrapov@mail.ru;
-- Дарья - pazuzu1995@gmail.com;
+- Daria - pazuzu1995@gmail.com;
-- Кирилл - kiruha5854@mail.ru;
+- Kirill - kiruha5854@mail.ru;